Mobile-First Websites in India: Why It Matters for Your Business

 A website that looks great on desktop but has a poor mobile experience will rank lower than a mobile-optimized competitor with equivalent content.
 This isn't a future concern - it's the current reality.

-How to Test Your Website's Mobile Experience Right Now
+How to Test Your Website's Mobile Experience Right Now for Free

 Quick test (30 seconds): Open your website on your own smartphone on a 4G connection (not WiFi).
 Ask yourself: Is the text readable without zooming?
 Can I tap the phone number with my thumb?
 Does the page load in under 3 seconds?
 Is there any horizontal scrolling?